KxSystems/docs/docs/interfaces/kafka/user-guide.md

 -   `x` is the integer associated with the consumer or producer of interest

-Returns a dictionary with information about the brokers and topics
+returns a dictionary with information about the brokers and topics.

 ```q
 q)show producer_meta:.kfk.Metadata[producer]